-The typical asking rate per listing is in the $40's per square foot per year.
-The Mid-City West submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $8 per sqft per year.
-That's a 14% decrease in rent.
+Most listings are in the $50's per square foot per year.
+The Mid-City West submarket is seeing a an increase in rates.
+In the last 3 months, the median rate rose $9 per sqft per year.
+That's a 19% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Mid-City West region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Mid-City West region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 49 listings have come on the market, so you'll want to check back regularly for new listings.
-About 8% of the available space in the Mid-City West are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 62 listings have been listed, so you'll want to check back regularly for new listings.
+About 6% of the available leases in the Mid-City West are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,460 sqft.
-Most properties in this area are close to 3 floors.
-Most buildings in this region were built in 1961 and are Class A.
+The standard measurement for office space in this area is around 1,600 sqft.
+Most properties in this area are close to 3 stories.
+Most buildings in this area were built in 1961 and are Class A.